-(1) $$Q = \left[\left(\frac{ET_c \times F_c}{E_a} \right) - W_e \right] \times A{ID} + S{loss}$$
+(1) $$Q = \left[ \left( \frac{ET_c \times F_c}{E_a} \right) - W_e \right] \times A{ID} + S{loss}$$

-$$\begin{split} &Q = \text{irrigation entity diversion requirement,} \\ &ET_c = \text{consumptive use of each crop,} \\ &F_c = \text{fraction of area of each crop in irrigation entity,} \\ &E_a = \text{field application efficiency,} \\ &W_e = \text{estimated effective rainfall during growing season,} \\ &A{\text{ID}} = \text{irrigated area in irrigation entity, and} \\ &S{\text{loss}} = \text{seepage loss from canals.} \end{split}$$
+Q = irrigation entity diversion requirement,

+$ET_c$ = consumptive use of each crop,

+$F_c$ = fraction of area of each crop in irrigation entity,

+$E_a$ = field application efficiency,

+We = estimated effective rainfall during growing season,

+AID = irrigated area in irrigation entity, and

+$S{loss}$ = seepage loss from canals.

-33. The variables described above were common to both the SWC and GWU water balance analyses, with the following exceptions.
-The GWU did not account for effective precipitation (W_e).
+- 34. The variables described above were common to both the SWC and GWU water balance analyses, with the following exceptions.
+The GWU did not account for effective precipitation (We).
 Ex.
 3007 at 17-19.
 Analysis by the GWU included a reduction in the diversion requirement for supplemental ground water used within SWC service areas.
 Id. at 17.
-Both of these exceptions will be considered for purposes of determining RISD shortfalls.7

-34. Another component not shown or considered by the parties is the operation loss, or project return flows.
+Both of these exceptions will be considered for purposes of determining RISD shortfalls. - 35.
+Another component not shown or considered by the parties is the operation loss, or project return flows.
 SWC experts recognized the lack of data necessary to estimate this factor: "Operational losses and returns within the delivery system were not included in the irrigation diversion estimate since no consistent measured operational waste records are available."
 Ex.
-8000, Vol. II at 9-7.

-35. The areal extent of the SWC is large.
+8000, Vol. II at 9-7. - 36.
+The areal extent of the SWC is large.
 Obtaining field measurements of canal seepage losses on the vast network of canals and laterals is not presently feasible given the time and resources necessary to complete such a task.
 The same would be true for determining the true value of farm or field application efficiency.
 Measuring farm runoff and deep percolation losses out of the crop root zone at a field level scale is also not practical given the time and resources necessary to complete such a task.
-Lacking measured data for canal seepage losses, farm runoff, and deep percolation, these parameters must be estimated.
+Lacking measured data for canal seepage losses, farm runoff, and deep percolation, these parameters must be estimated using a water balance method. - 37.
+An example of the range of possible values for seepage loss is shown by comparison of the SWC and GWU expert reports.
+In the SWC's Exhibit 8201, Pocatello's